What is SecKC?

 Challenge ideas, not people.

 This phrase is repeated at the beginning of every meeting.
-It is at the core of our values as an organization and we take it seriously.
+It is our core value as an organization and we take it seriously.
 It means, “No personal attacks”.

 SecKC is dedicated to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion (or lack thereof), or technology choices.